320james/afiliation-normalization/README.md

 **Levenshtein Distance**: String metric for measuring the difference between two sequences.
 Between two strings, we count the minimum number of single char edits, which includes deletion, insertion, substitution, required to change one string into the other.
 Then we do
 1 - (LD value) / (max length of two strings) to get the similarity value.

 **Jaro-Winkler**: String metric for measuring characters between two sequences in common, being no more than half the length of the longest string.
-It also takes into account of consideration for transpositions (char movements).
+It also takes into account of consideration for transpositions.
 The calculation is a bit more complex, but the idea of similarity value is similar to the Levenshtein distance algorithm.

 I decided to try both algorithms to see which method would work best with affiliated author strings.
 For the Levenshtein Distance algorithm, I implemented my own JavaScript function similar to [this](https://www.30secondsofcode.org/js/s/levenshtein-distance/) algorithm, and tried using [this](https://www.npmjs.com/package/jaro-winkler) npm package for the Jaro-Winkler algorithm.
-With the given MIT affiliation examples from the prompt, the results varied.
+With the given MIT affiliation example from the prompt, the results varied (The `eto_swe_interview.json` file was too large to test, so I made my own).
 Leveraging JUST these algorithms along with the caching method, the Levenshtein Distance formula looked more appealing to me, as it felt like it was just strict enough to distinguish two strings that should seem like they should map to two different normalized strings, whereas Jaro-Winkler seemed more forgiving with the same threshold values set and better for shorter strings.
-For example, for a string like `MIT`, Jaro-Winkler would be better at finding similarity to a string like `mass inst of tech`, compared to Levenshtein Distance.
+For example - given the same threshold value - for a string like `MIT`, Jaro-Winkler would be better at finding similarity to a string like `mass inst of tech`, compared to Levenshtein Distance.
 Another example - I would personally think that `Massachusetts Institute of Technology Haystack Observatory` should be separate from `Massachusettes Institute of Technology, Cambridge, MA, USA`, so I would lean towards the Levenshtein distance algorithm.

 I did, however, add some options to the program to allow a little bit more exactness in the functionality.